denyahnov/robocup_2023/EngineeringJournal.md

 - [Robot Design](https://github.com/denyahnov/robocup_2023/blob/main/EngineeringJournal.md#robot-design)
 - [Robot Code](https://github.com/denyahnov/robocup_2023/blob/main/EngineeringJournal.md#robot-code)
 - [Photos](https://github.com/denyahnov/robocup_2023/blob/main/EngineeringJournal.md#photos)
+	- Last Year's Designs
-	- Prototypes
+	- New Prototypes
+	- Final Design

 ### **Introduction:**

 We are Dennis and Saum, a group of year 10s from Melbourne High School.
 We are a small team of 2 and operate on a weekly basis.
 We have a variety of experience in various robotics competitions and have competed in RoboCup before.

-### **LearningL**

-We learnt many things from our experiences competing last year.

 ### **Strategy:**
 **Game:**
-Our strategy for this competition was to try hold ball possession for as long as possible throughout the matches as we found that just preventing the other team from possessing the ball was enough to gain an advantage in matches.
-We chose to run 2 Offense robots, opting out of using a designated 'goalie'.
+Our strategy for this competition was to try get ball possession as quickly as possible after a ball reset throughout the matches as we found that getting to the ball quick enough and to push it into our opponents direction was enough to gain an advantage in matches.
+We chose to run 2 robots with the same design, opting out of using a designated 'goalie'.
 This was partly due to the previously stated decision, but also because we chose to use inter-robot communication.
 The ability for the robots to relay information like ball possession would allow them to play defense/offense completely autonomously, without the need of specific roles.

 ![Soccer Field](https://user-images.githubusercontent.com/60083582/185514513-ba5dd76e-ddfc-4a0a-9a91-03beb1630f51.png)

 **Building:**
 We found that while powerful robots are good, we wanted a quick robot than could out-manuever the other team.
 Because of this, our Robots were designed for speed.
 The choice to use EV3 Medium Motors for our drivebase was a result of this consideration, as we found that the heavier and larger motors are quite bulky and hard to build a solid design with.
-We chose the smaller EV3 Medium Motors, which are favorable for many other teams aswell.
 Here are some of the [prototypes](https://github.com/denyahnov/robocup_2023/blob/main/EngineeringJournal.md#photos) we designed.
 We learnt new things and improved the robot with every iteration of the design.

 **Robot Logic:**
 ```mermaid